Skip to main content

 Dynamic routes

-A dynamic route is a route where a part or parts of the route are dynamic and expected to change.
+A dynamic route is a route where one or more parts of the route are dynamic and expected to change.
+For example, when building a User Detail page, the same page is rendered for each user, but the data on the page changes based on the user being viewed.

-To do so, you would want to use a dynamic route which takes a userId as a route parameter.
+To do this, you can use a dynamic route which takes a userId as a route parameter.

 Defining route parameters

-To define a route parameter and make your route dynamic, you simply type a colon after a slash ("/:") to indicate you are specifying a dynamic route segment which maps to a route parameter.
+To define a route parameter and make your route dynamic, simply type a colon after a slash ("/:") to specify a dynamic route segment that maps to a route parameter.

-In this example, your route would be /users/:userId.
-Now, userId would be a route parameter, which means in order to load this route, the URL must contain a specific User ID.
+In the User Detail example, the route /users/:userId includes userId as a route parameter.
+This means the URL must contain a specific User ID to load the route.
 For example, both /users/123 and /users/456 would correspond to this route.

 Accessing route parameter values

-To actually make use of the data passed via the route parameter(s), you will use Global.URL.routeParams.
+To utilize the data passed via the route parameters, use Global.URL.routeParams.

-The routeParams object is keyed by the parameter ID, so in the example above, I would type Global.URL.routeParams.userId to access the User ID passed in the URL.
+The routeParams object is keyed by the parameter ID.
+For instance, in the example above, the User ID passed in the URL can be accessed with Global.URL.routeParams.userId.

 When to use dynamic routes